Grilled Tequila Shrimp Salad; Fresh, tart, and oh so good. This one will have you jumping at healthy options and dying for more.

 - Mixed greens of your choice for serving

-- fresh cilantro, snipped
+- fresh cilantro - snipped

-Place shrimp in a large ziploc bag.
+- Place shrimp in a large ziploc bag.
 Combine the cumin, orange juice, tequila, chili powder, garlic powder, and lime juice in a bowl and pour over shrimp.

-Preheat grill to medium high.
+- Preheat grill to medium high.

-Meanwhile, slice the cherry tomatoes in half and prepare your greens.
+- Meanwhile, slice the cherry tomatoes in half and prepare your greens.

 - Stir and cook another 4 minutes or until shrimp are opaque and tomatoes have softened.
 Carefully remove basket from heat.

-Serve shrimp and tomatoes over greens with a light vinaigrette.
+- Serve shrimp and tomatoes over greens with a light vinaigrette.

-For Tequila Lime Vinaigrette: combine 2 tbs tequila, 1 minced garlic clove, a dash of salt, juice of one lime, and 1/3 cup olive oil in a jar.
+- Combine 2 tbs tequila, 1 minced garlic clove, a dash of salt, juice of one lime, and 1/3 cup olive oil in a jar.
 Shake well.

 No children were actually shoved in the running of my 5k… that I saw at least.